thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

 **pages** folder will automatically become a page in your site.
 Use this for one-time pages such as "about me" and "index".

-For dynamic content such as posts or categories, you can create "templates" which Gatsby uses to create specific pages at build time.
+For dynamic content such as posts or categories, you can create **templates** which Gatsby uses to create specific pages at build time.
 If you're using GAS these templates already exist for **posts**, **categories** and **tags**.
 Reading through them is a good way to understand how to create dynamic content